Djangofs/rockPaperScissors/README.md

 ### Running Unit Tests

-The `angular-seed` app comes preconfigured with unit tests.
+The `Rock Papaer Scissors` app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma][karma] test runner.
 We provide a Karma configuration file to run them.

 * The configuration is found at `karma.conf.js`.